luizamboni/spark-study/README.md

-aws Glue/Spark study
+Spark study
 ===
-This repo have intent to aid run small snipets of aws glue localy in a containered
+This repo have intent to aid run small snipets of spark with some aws localy in a containered env

 to init env
 ```shell